Mhdez221993/JavaScript/utilities.md

 ```

+## Quick Sort
-## Quick Sort: A sorting algorithm that picks a pivot element and partition the array around the pivot
+A sorting algorithm that picks a pivot element and partition the array around the pivot
 ```js
                               [64, 34, 25, 12, 22, 11, 90]
                              /                          \